dmetzger1/CPDR/README.md

  - Testing adjacency list: Tests to ensure that the size of the adjacency list on a few airports is correct to show we are implementing the graph correctly
  - Testing correct edges: Tests that the edge components are correct for a given edge between 2 airports (the parsing finds the correct information)
  - Testing shortest path is correct: Tests BFS using an expected output on a test case file (a smaller dataset)
- - Testing IDS: Tests IDDS using a source and destination, verifies that runtime is faster than normal DFS and that source and destination are connected.
+ - Testing IDDFS: Tests IDDFSS using a source and destination, verifies that runtime is faster than normal DFS and that source and destination are connected.